evemmiller/panmacmillan/README.md

         - The earliest date an edition can be confirmed assuming that it has not been excluded (see isExcluded)
         - For most editions this is a year prior to its publication dates
         - For second edition paperbacks this is either a year prior to its publication date or 6 weeks after the earliest first edition is published, whichever is later.
         - *note* currently there are some editions which have a confirmation date after the publication date due to the proximity of the first and second formats.
 A decision needs to be made whether exceptions should be made in these cases for an earier confirmation of the second format.
+See next steps below.

 ## Next Steps
 - determining first and second editions
     - the data quality in the column 'binding' appeared to be the best for identifying Paperbacks, and therefore where paperbacks should be classified as second editions
-    - there are a number of nulls in the 'binding' column, however upon reviewing the data these are primarily not related to physical books and so I felt comfortable excluding them in the identification of second editions as the primary concern was the affect of an early paperback release on sales of the hardbacks and trade paperbacks.
+    - there are a number of nulls in the 'binding' column, however upon reviewing the data these are primarily not related to physical books and so I felt comfortable excluding them in the identification of second formats as the primary concern was the affect of an early paperback release on sales of the hardbacks and trade paperbacks.
+    - *issues identifying second formats*
      - There are however 25 records where vistaformat is 'Paperback' but binding is null.
 This should be reviewed and updated if in error
+     - In some cases the paperback is published very close to the hardback or even before, leading to the earliest confirmation of the paperback being after its publication (i.e. 6 weeks after the hardback is released).
+Whether these paperback editions are second formats or should be treated as first formats and therefore follow the normal confirmation schedule will need to be discussed.
  - Confirmation restriciton added has not been considered in the current analysis.
 If necessary this can be added to the script
  - Improvement of data quality in the confirmation notes.
 Currently confidential flags and some embargo dates were drawn from the confirmation notes.
 It would be beneficial to have a specific confidential flag and only include embargo dates in the EditionEmbargoedUntil column in order to prevent these confirmation restrictions from being missed.
  - Formal testing has not yet been run and should be before the data is used to establish confirmation dates